Dairy: Cheese

 Cheese is another product made from milk.
 Whole milk is reacted to form curds that can be compressed, processed and stored to form cheese.
 In countries where milk is legally allowed to be processed without pasteurisation, a wide range of cheeses can be made using the bacteria found naturally in the milk.
 In most other countries, the range of cheeses is smaller and the use of artificial cheese curing is greater.
 Whey is also the byproduct of this process.
-Some people with lactose intolerance are surprisingly able to eat certain types of cheese.
+Some people with lactose intolerance are able to eat certain types of cheese.
 This is because some traditionally made hard cheeses, and soft ripened cheeses may create less reaction than the equivalent amount of milk because of the processes involved.
 Fermentation and higher fat content contribute to lesser amounts of lactose.
 Traditionally made Emmental or Cheddar might contain 10% of the lactose found in whole milk.
 In addition, the ageing methods of traditional cheeses (sometimes over two years) reduce their lactose content to practically nothing.
 Commercial cheeses, however, are often manufactured by processes that do not have the same lactose-reducing properties.
 Ageing of some cheeses is governed by regulations; in other cases there is no quantitative indication of degree of ageing and concomitant lactose reduction, and lactose content is not usually indicated on labels.